htoyll8/VERSE-toolchain-user-study-2025/CONTRIBUTING.md

    the same topic branch, use `git pull --rebase` to rebase your local branch against the remote topic branch (resolving any conflicts that arise) before pushing, which will keep history clean on the topic branch.
+A few notes:
+   * avoid merge conflicts as much as possible, as they are difficult to resolve.
+Communicate your intent to your colleagues ahead of time, and limit the scope of your changes as much as possible
+   * if a merge conflict arises (e.g. against the `main` branch), and is non-trivial to resolve, contact the author of the changes and work together to ensure a proper resolve
 6. Push changes to the remote origin.
 This will trigger CI pipeline execution.
-   If the tests pass and you're done, mark the PR as *READY FOR REVIEW*
+   If the tests pass and you're done (i.e. the PR fully addresses the issue it is linked to), mark the PR as *READY FOR REVIEW*
 7. Typically, at least one _other_ person must review any changes to the parent branch, and approve it using the Github PR interface.
 A _reviewer_ should check that all necessary comments are addressed.
+The _reviewer_ should either:
+   * **Request changes** for blocking/breaking issues and tricky fixes that require re-reviewing
+   * **Approve** for suggestions/opinions that you trust the code author to consider and address as they see fit.
+Approving without comments or only a simple *LGTM* is acceptable
+   * **Comment** for giving early feedback on a longer review
+   * For example, a reviewer marks a PR as *Approved* even though they added a couple of commments about the PR – the author can address it if they agree, but the PR can be merged as is
 8. If a reviewer deems some comments must be addressed, please ensure that discussions salient to the changes are captured in the merge request and in the associated issues.